tildearrow/furnace/doc/2-interface/menu-bar.md

 - **invert values**: `00` becomes `FF`, `01` becomes `FE`, `02` becomes `FD` and so on.

 - **flip selection**: flips the selection so it is backwards.
-- **collapse/expand amount**: allows you to specify how much to collapse/expand in the next commands.
+- **collapse/expand amount**: allows you to specify how much to collapse/expand in the next two menu items.
 - **collapse**: shrinks the selected contents.
 - **expand**: expands the selected contents.